mgt20/python3-webscraper-notifier/README.md

 3. Run "docker-compose up -d" to run the docker image in detached mode

 NOTE:
-- The cron schedule by default runs the script “At minute 0 past every 2nd hour from 8 through 17”.
-Modify this in the Dockerfile to adjust the schedule
+- The cron schedule by default runs the script “Every 5 minutes".
+Modify this in the cronjobs file to adjust the schedule (crontab.guru is a good site to help with this)